sindresorhus/p-series/readme.md

 > Run promise-returning & async functions in series

+*Note:* You can just use `await` in a for-loop to get the same behavior.
+This package was useful before async/await existed.

 If you're doing the same work in each function, use [`p-each-series`](https://github.com/sindresorhus/p-each-series) instead.

 See [`p-all`](https://github.com/sindresorhus/p-all) for a concurrent counterpart.